 Make a batch of delicious vanilla snow ice cream with 2 ingredients and big bowl of freshly-fallen snow!
 It’s a super winter activity to do with your family or your students, and it tastes so good!

-I love ice cream, but I’ll admit: when I first heard about snow ice cream, I thought ewww.
+I love ice cream, but I’ll admit, when I first heard about snow ice cream, I thought ewww.
 Who would want to make ice cream out of snow?
 Or more specifically, who would want to EAT ice cream made with snow?

-Well, being in Canada, we’ve been pummelled with snow-fall after snow-fall this week, and yesterday, looking out at my yard all a-glistening with a fresh new layer of fluffy snow, I thought, “Let’s do it.
+Being in Canada, we’ve been pummelled with snow-fall after snow-fall this week, and yesterday, looking out at my yard all a-glistening with a fresh new layer of fluffy snow, I thought, “Let’s do it.
 Let’s find out what the hoopla is all about”.
 And so I talked my 14 year-old into making my first-ever batch of vanilla snow ice cream with me.
 He actually didn’t need much convincing.
 It was me who was skeptical…

-So if you’re a skeptic like I was, I urge you to get outside with your kids, and find a clean patch of new-fallen snow, and give this recipe a try.
+If you’re a skeptic like I was, I urge you to get outside with your kids, and find a clean patch of new-fallen snow, and give this recipe a try.
 I can almost guarantee that you’ll love it!
 And what a great winter activity to do with your family.
 Who knows, maybe you’ll start an annual wintertime tradition!

 This recipe makes quite a big batch of snow ice cream, so it’s perfect for making with a group of children or students.
 If you’re making it for just a few, you can freeze your leftovers.

 To make 3-ingredient Vanilla Snow Ice Cream, you’ll need:

 - 8-12 cups of fresh, white, new-fallen snow (a cup here in North America is 8 oz.)